inphobia/p5-idea-wikiclone/Known-syntax-issues.md

 * `our` variables should be declared at least once.
 You may refer them later as `$package::var`, but to make re-factoring works properly you must declare them somewhere.
 * Try to avoid using 'fancy' method calls `method Foo::Bar`.
 Use canonical `Foo::Bar->method`.
 Fancy usage is supported, but may be glitchy.
 * If your project contains XS subs, declare them with prototypes in pure Perl.
 Plugin may find such declarations and has no any access to XS parts.
 * Braces symbols in regex MUST be escaped. `/\p{Word}/` is ok, but `/foo{/` is not.
-Perl recommends to to it but it's not required.
+Perl recommends to do it but it's not required.
 Camelcade requires escaping.